oknk/seaquence/guide.md

 ![]({{site.baseurl}}/images/guide/guide-seq.png)

-### A
+### A. MIXER
-The mixer is still accessable in the editor.
-You can TAP on the mixer to close the editor, or select other creatures directly.
+The seaquence mixer is still accessable in the editor.
+You can TAP on the mixer to close the editor, press and hold to delete, or select other creatures directly.

-### B
+### B. CLOSE EDITOR
-Close editor.
+Closes the active editor.

-### C
+### C. ADD / CLONE
-Add new creature.
-TIP: When in the voice editor, you can PRESS & HOLD to clone the current selected creature.
+TAP to add new creature, just like in the mixer.
+When the voice editor is open, you can PRESS & HOLD to clone the current selected creature.

-### D
+### D. SOLO
-Solo.
-Toggle this control to hear just the selected creature, or the whole mix.
+Toggle solo to hear just the selected creature, or the whole mix.

-### E
+### E. DNA SEQUENCER
-The main "DNA" of the selected creature – a multi-touch 16x16 matrix sequencer.
+The tone sequence of the selected creature – a multi-touch 16x16 matrix sequencer.
+As you add or remove tones, the creature's body changes and so does its swim pattern.
 Note the subtle tick-marks at the left of the sequencer.
-These signify the "root note", set on the SCALE page.
+These signify the "root note", which is set on the SCALE page.

-### F
+### F. SEQUENCER TIMING
-Note Step.
 Change the speed of the sequencer from 1/1 up to 1/64.

-### G
+### G. SWING
-Shuffle.
-Give the sequence a bit more groove by adjusting the shuffle from left to right.
+Give the sequence a bit more groove by adjusting the swing from left to right.

-### H
+### H. GLIDE
-Glide controls how fast each note blends into the next one.
+How fast each note blends into the next one.

-### I
+### I. VOICE MODES
-Voice Modes.
 There are three voice modes:

   1. Polyphonic: Up to 5 tones at once
   2. Unison: All tones voice at once with a subtle d-tune.